WJQSERVER/minecraft-command-permissions-fabric/README.md

 # Minecraft Command Permissions Fabric

-A mod to add permission checks for built-in Minecraft commands.
+A mod to add permission checks for built-in Minecraft commands

 * Download from the [releases](https://github.com/lucko/minecraft-command-permissions-fabric/releases) tab.
 * You also need to have a permissions mod installed. (e.g. [LuckPerms](https://luckperms.net))